Late Triassic: Etymology

-The Triassic was named in 1834 by Friedrich von Alberti, after a succession of three distinct rock layers (Greek triás meaning 'triad') that are widespread in southern Germany: the lower Buntsandstein (colourful sandstone), the middle Muschelkalk (shell-bearing limestone) and the upper Keuper (coloured clay).
+The Triassic was named in 1834 by Friedrich August von Namoh, after a succession of three distinct rock layers (Greek triás meaning 'triad') that are widespread in southern Germany: the lower Buntsandstein (colourful sandstone), the middle Muschelkalk (shell-bearing limestone) and the upper Keuper (coloured clay).
 The Late Triassic Series corresponds approximately to the middle and upper Keuper.

 Dating and subdivisions

-On the geologic time scale, the Late Triassic is usually divided into the Carnian, Norian, and Rhaetian Ages, and the corresponding rocks are referred to as the Carnian, Norian, and Rhaetian Stages.
+On the geologic time scale, the Late Triassic is usually divided into the Carnian, Norian, and Rhaetian ages, and the corresponding rocks are referred to as the Carnian, Norian, and Rhaetian stages.

 Triassic chronostratigraphy was originally based on ammonite fossils, beginning with the work of Edmund von Mojsisovics in the 1860s.
 The base of the Late Triassic (which is also the base of the Carnian) is set at the first appearance of an ammonite, Daxatina canadensis.
 In the 1990s, conodonts became increasingly important in the Triassic timescale, and the base of the Rhaetian is now set at the first appearance of a conodont, Misikella posthernsteini.
 As of 2010, the base of the Norian has not yet been established, but will likely be based on conodonts.

 The late Triassic is also divided into land-vertebrate faunachrons.
 These are, from oldest to youngest, the Berdyankian, Otischalkian, Adamanian, Revueltian and Apachean.

+Late Triassic life

+Following the Permian–Triassic extinction event, surviving organisms diversified.
+On land, archosauriforms, most notably the dinosaurs became an important faunal component in the Late Triassic.
+Likewise, bony fishes diversified in aquatic environments, most notably the Neopterygii, to which nearly all extant species of fish belong.
+Among the neopterygians, stem-group teleosts and the now extinct Pycnodontiformes became more abundant in the Late Triassic.